sphinx-extensions2/sphinx-autodoc2/docs/apidocs/aiida/aiida.orm.rst

    methods (e.g., the set_preexec_code() can be used to load specific modules required for the code to be run).

-   .. py:method:: __init__(remote_computer_exec=None, local_executable=None, input_plugin_name=None, files=None, **kwargs)
-      :canonical: aiida.orm.nodes.data.code.legacy.Code.__init__
+   .. rubric:: Initialization

    Construct a new instance.

    :param default_calc_job_plugin: The entry point name of the default ``CalcJob`` plugin to use.
    :param append_text: The text that should be appended to the run line in the job script.
    :param prepend_text: The text that should be prepended to the run line in the job script.
    :param use_double_quotes: Whether the command line invocation of this code should be escaped with double quotes.
    :param is_hidden: Whether the code is hidden.

    .. py:attribute:: HIDDEN_KEY
       :canonical: aiida.orm.nodes.data.code.legacy.Code.HIDDEN_KEY